akka/alpakka-kafka/docs/src/main/paradox/atleastonce.md

 Reordering would be acceptable if the original order was reconstituted before committing the offsets, but that is a fairly complex and possibly brittle process that we will not consider here.

 Using `mapAsync` is safe since it preserves the order of messages.
-That is in constrast to `mapAsyncUnordered` which would not be safe to use here.
-As indicated in the @extref[Akka Streams documentation](akka-docs:/scala/stream/stream-flows-and-basics.html#Stream_ordering) almost all stages will preserve input ordering.
+That is in contrast to `mapAsyncUnordered` which would not be safe to use here.
+As indicated in the @extref[Akka Streams documentation](akka:/stream/stream-flows-and-basics.html#stream-ordering) almost all stages will preserve input ordering.

 ### Using groupBy